 Possibility rainwater harvesting from wade Al-Khur Wade Al-Khur is located along contact line of the southern part from the western desert specifically, within the Salman zone (according to the Iraq tectonic divisions), which are monocline dipping towards Euphrates River and it represents as one of the oldest and the biggest basins within Iraqi Western Desert, (Jassim and Goff, 2006).
-Wade Al-Khur has a watershed area about to 1710 km2 inside borders of the study area and it has an extension out of the Iraqi-Saudi border.

-Int.
-J. Biosci.

-The stream gradient is 2 to 5 m/km and mean slope is higher for the more turbid streams in addition to its streams are following the branching drainage pattern which called the dendritic pattern, (Fig.3).

-However, the options for constructing of submersible dams on the main valley of wade Al-Khur are limited due to it has a wide width for the cross-section of the valley and edge walls of the valley is low height, (Fig. 6).
+Wade Al-Khur has a watershed area about to 1710km2 inside borders of the study area and it has an extension out of the Iraqi-Saudi border.
+The stream gradient is 2 to 5m/km and mean slope is higher for the more turbid streams in addition to its streams are following the branching drainage pattern which called the dendritic pattern, (Fig.3).
+However, the options for constructing of submersible dams on the main valley of wade Al-Khur are limited due to it has a wide width for the crosssection of the valley and edge walls of the valley is low height, (Plate 2).
 The width of wade ranging of 100m to exceed more than 3km, while its depth does not exceed on 6m approximately.
 Some sites have been listed, which may be a suitable for building of submersible dams on the cross-section of wade Al-Khur, (Table -2).
-Possibility rainwater harvesting from Wade Hasoub Wade Hasoub is smaller than Wade Al-Khur in terms of its extension.
-The watershed area of wade Hasoub reaches to 2307 Km2.
-The main valley that descends towards Bahr Al-Najaf regain (to the marshes), also it have many of turbid streams in case of flood that follows the dendritic drainage pattern, (Fig.4).